 The ICE Direct licence is for multi-territory music services (meaning active in at least two of the territories listed below) with annual revenues in these territories of less than €250,000 in total.
 If your service has projected or actual revenues of more than €250,000 per annum please contact ICE directly.

-The ICE Direct licence offers coverage for download services (from mp3 to high definition) and streaming services with varying levels of interactivity (from linear to full on-demand) and different commercial models.
+The ICE Direct licence offers coverage for download services (from mp3 to high definition) and streaming services with varying levels of user interactivity and different commercial models.

 The ICE Direct licence does not cover single territory music services.
 If your service is only available in a single territory listed below, please contact the local collection society for a licence.

-Application forms for the UK, Germany, Sweden and Ireland can be found by following these links:
+Application forms for the UK, Belgium, Germany, Ireland and Sweden can be found by following these links:

 The ICE Direct licence does not currently cover the following service types –